dmill-bz/gremlin-php/README.md

-This is a Gremlin server client for PHP. **Supported versions : M9 (note that transactions can't be tested at this time)**
+This is a Gremlin server client for PHP. **Supported versions : M9-RC3**

 Changes
 =======